The Falun’s Design

-We can begin to understand how spiritual bodies come into being if we stop and consider that well-known holy figures or divine beings [who have these] must have once upon a time been regular practitioners themselves.
+We can begin to understand how spiritual bodies come into being if we stop and consider that well-known divinities [who have these], such as the Buddha or Guan Yin, must have once upon a time been regular practitioners themselves.
 They would have formed them, as people do, when their spiritual development reached a certain height beyond the human realm.
 Spiritual bodies are generated in the body’s energy center and are formed from the Way as well as from higher energy.
 They materialize in other dimensions.
 A spiritual body is endowed with the original person’s considerable powers, yet its consciousness or thoughts will be dictated by the person’s main body.
 That said, a spiritual body is in fact a complete, independent, fully bona fide life in its own right, and so it can do anything on its own.
 Its actions will be consistent with, and even identical to, whatever the person’s conscious mind would want done.
-The spiritual bodies will do things however the person himself would if he were to do so.
+The spiritual bodies will do things however the person himself would if he were to do them.
 So this is what we refer to as a spiritual body.
 Whatever I wish to have done—such as mending the bodies of sincere practitioners—will be carried out by my spiritual bodies.
 Bodies like these have to materialize in other dimensions since they aren’t equipped with a regular human body.
 These supernatural beings are not fixed and unchanging, but can expand and contract.
 In some instances one of them might become so large that not even all of its head is visible, while at other times it might become so small as to be tinier than a cell.

 The Blessing of Sacred Images

 In Buddhist temples it’s commonly held that Buddha statues will have no power if they don’t first go through this kind of procedure, which is referred to as “image consecration” in Asia.
 There are few monks still alive today in temples who have a mastery of the Buddhist teachings.
 In the wake of China’s Cultural Revolution and its destruction, junior monks who were never fully initiated into the teachings have since become abbots.
 Much of what was once transmitted has been lost.
 If you ask them what consecration is for, they will say that the statue has power afterwards, but they can’t really explain what that means in concrete terms.
-So they are merely holding a ceremony in that case, and what they call consecration only amounts to taking a statue and placing a short scripture inside it, sealing it up with paper, and then chanting to it.
+So they are merely holding a ceremony in that case, and what they call consecration only amounts to placing a small piece of paper with scripture on it inside of a statue, sealing it up with paper, and then chanting to it.
 But does it serve the purpose that consecration is meant to?
 It depends on how they do the chanting.
 The Buddha taught about “right mindfulness” and that recitation of scriptures must be done with a focused mind, free of distraction, and only then will one’s words have resonance in the paradise connected to one’s practice.
 And that’s what it takes to summon a divine being.
 Unless one of his or her spiritual bodies engages the image, the objective of consecration won’t be met.